-Gary is the world’s biggest chatterbox and when none of his friends want to listen anymore, he sets sail to find new friends to talk to.
+Gary is the world’s biggest chatterbox, and when none of his friends wants to listen anymore, he sets sail to find new friends to talk to.

 Having ‘chatted everywhere, to everyone, all the time’ the other bears just want to find some peace and quiet and so sadly Gary packs up his bag and sets out to find someone who likes chatting as much as he does.
 After some issues with his leaky boat, he finds himself washed up on a tiny island full of birds.
-The birds love to chat but unfortunately, they only speak Bird and Gary only speaks Bear.
+The birds love to chat, but unfortunately, they only speak Bird and Gary only speaks Bear.
 Gary is hungry, thirsty and sad.
-Dot the bird finally sees that Gary can also communicate with his eyebrows; can the birds and Gary use this new language to finally chat?
+Dot, the bird, finally sees that Gary can also communicate with his eyebrows; can the birds and Gary use this new language to chat finally?
 There is also a lovely comic ending with the arrival of Barry the dog (but no spoilers!)

-On a very rainy day it made me smile…perhaps as I quite like a good chat too!
+On a rainy day, it made me smile…perhaps as I quite like a good chat too!

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.